Therapeutic Support for Parents & Teenagers Feeling Disconnected

 How do I make payment?

-When enrolling, and if you do not wish to pay the full amount upfront, you will be asked to pay a non refundable deposit of £85 to secure a place on the programme for you and your child.
-We can discuss a payment plan with or you’re welcome to make complete payment upfront.
-Further terms can be found in the Caregiver/Parent contract that will be issued to you.
+When enrolling, and if you do not wish to pay the full amount upfront, you’ll be asked to pay a non refundable deposit to secure a place on the programme.
+We can then discuss a payment plan with you.
+Further terms can be found in the contract that will be issued to you.

 If I enrol myself and my child are we committed to the whole programme?